BradleyCulley/bradleyculley.github.io/_posts/2023-11-4-complete-nepali.md

 For example, studying in Spain you might have language class 3 days a week, or something like that.
 We had language class 5 days a week.

 Beyond the textbook and dictionary for the Nepali class used in the college course, I've used "A Foundation in Nepali Grammar" by Christopher Jay Manders, Nepali radio shows and music ([Nepathya!](https://www.youtube.com/watch?v=BpeFXed4K6I)), and "A Practical Dictionary of Modern Nepali" by Ruth Laila Schmidt.
 Schmidt's book is particularly excellent.
-It's available here: https://dsal.uchicago.edu/dictionaries/schmidt.
+It's available here: [https://dsal.uchicago.edu/dictionaries/schmidt](https://dsal.uchicago.edu/dictionaries/schmidt).

-Haven't gotten to full fluency, but can have fairly rich conversations.
-Was greatly aided, especially after the study abroad program, by speaking with native speakers.
-They humored my struggles with the language.
+I was greatly aided, especially after the study abroad program, by speaking with native speakers.
+They humored my struggles.

-A remark from Dr. Michael James Hutt about the Nepali language has stuck with me.
+A remark from Dr. Michael James Hutt has stuck with me.
 It was something like this: "Nepali is a language of great intimacy and wit".
-After spending some time learning Nepali, that rings true.

 Nepali is grammatically rich and sophisticated.
 It has case and declension - including ergativity, gender, agglutination, formality levels in both pronouns and conjugation, and strong use of postpositional markers.
 The postpositional markers in Nepali include को/ko ("belonging to"), लाई/laai (indirect object marker), मा/maa ("in, on, etc."), मुनि/muni ("under"), and सित/sita ("with").

 I worked at a summer camp in 2011.
-Spent much of my downtime there studying Nepali.
+Spent much of my downtime studying Nepali.
 A camper told me he'd heard that Sanskrit would be the easiest language "for a computer to learn".

-I'm not sure how that would be quantified.
-However, it's certainly true that Nepali is a very logical, orderly, and regularly-structured language.
+I'm not sure how exactly that would be quantified.
+However, it's true that Nepali is very logical and orderly.
 Nepali is highly related to Sanskrit.
-Nepali is both a descendant of Sanskrit and quite well-preserved linguistically.
+It is both a descendant of Sanskrit and quite well-preserved linguistically.

 Nepali has exactly two irregular verbs in common use: हुनु/hunu ("to be") and जानु/janu ("to go").
 Other than that, every single verb in every single tense is conjugated according to a standard pattern.
 I studied French in high school.
 There are whole books dedicated to listing out the irregularly conjugated verbs for French, along with their respective conjugations.